-- 20. The village of Broughton is centred on the crossroads formed by the A6 Garstang Road and the B5269 Woodplumpton Lane/Whittingham Lane.
-The recently constructed by-pass which runs east of the village from the vicinity of the M55 Junction 1, to a point on the A6 south of Barton via a roundabout junction with Whittingham Lane, has clearly had a significant effect and a programme of consequential highway improvements facilitated by the removal of much through traffic is under way.
-A significant section of the by-passed A6 through the village is now subject to a 20 mph speed limit. - 21.
-Historically, the village has witnessed ribbon development along Whittingham Lane in particular with some mid-twentieth century estate development in depth at Pinewood Avenue/Willowtree Avenue, but considerably more of the latter type of development west of the A6 north of Woodplumpton Lane and west of Newsham Hall Lane as far as the railway. - 22.
-Other than those previously mentioned, services and facilities in and around the village currently include various local shops, some of a specialist nature, two filling stations, a public house, a police station, a restaurant, a dental surgery, Broughton College (the high school) and the Broughton-in-Amounderness Church of England Primary School.
+- 21. South of the appeal site the land is mainly in agricultural use, ultimately dropping away into the valley of the Woodplumpton Brook before rising towards the M55 which follows higher ground to the south of the water course.
+In the distance, beyond the motorway, some of the new housing associated with the ongoing North West Preston development area is discernible from the vicinity of the appeal site. - 22.
+The village of Broughton is centred on the crossroads formed by the A6 Garstang Road and the B5269 Woodplumpton Lane/Whittingham Lane.
+The recently constructed by-pass which runs east of the village from the vicinity of the M55 Junction 1, to a point on the A6 south of Barton via a roundabout junction with Whittingham Lane, has clearly had a significant effect; and a programme of consequential highway improvements facilitated by the removal of much through traffic is under way.
+A significant section of the by-passed A6 through the village is now subject to a 20 mph speed limit. - 23.
+Historically, the village has witnessed ribbon development along Whittingham Lane in particular with some mid-twentieth century estate development in depth at Pinewood Avenue/Willowtree Avenue, but considerably more of the latter type of development west of the A6 north of Woodplumpton Lane and west of Newsham Hall Lane as far as the railway. - 24.
+Other than those previously mentioned, services and facilities in and around the village currently include various local shops, some of a specialist nature, two filling stations, a public house, a police station, a restaurant, a dental surgery, the North West Ambulance Service NHS Trust, the Marriot Hotel and the Broughton-in-Amounderness Church of England Primary School.
 The Nos.
 40 and 41 bus services (Lancaster Preston) utilise the A6 Garstang Road and the No 4 bus service (Longridge Preston) utilises the B5269 through the village.